bbauska/meta-react-basics/README.md

 # 14. The React project structure

-As you might already be aware, it&apos;s important to organize or structure your React components so that they&apos;re easy to access.
+As you might already be aware, it's important to organize or structure your React components so that they're easy to access.

 But what does the structure look like?